nixpkgs-architecture/simple-package-paths/README.md

 # Summary
 [summary]: #summary

-Make trivial top-level attribute definitions in `pkgs/top-level/all-packages.nix` be auto-generated from a predictable attribute-based file hierarchy.
+Auto-generate trivial top-level attribute definitions in `pkgs/top-level/all-packages.nix`  from a sharded directory that matches the attribute name.
 This makes it much easier to contribute new packages packages, since there's no more guessing needed as to where the package should go, both in the ad-hoc directory categories and in `pkgs/top-level/all-packages.nix`.